NattyNarwhal/bcrypt-ile/README.md

 # bcrypt for ILE

 Port of the OpenBSD C implementation, by request.
+Not throughly tested, but seems to work; ILE bcrypt generates hashes that verify on OpenBSD et vice versa.
+Please let me know if you run into or forsee issues.

 ## Usage